Share Happy Ice Cream Machine

 Most giveaway machines are built for speed.
 Press, receive, leave.
 Share flips the script.
 The machine makes cooperation the trigger, so the brand message is performed in public rather than stated on a poster.

 It removes awkwardness.
 People have a reason to talk to strangers, and the machine becomes the icebreaker.
 The shared reward also creates a shared story, which is why these activations often travel well on social.
+Here, the mechanic is simply the rule people must follow to unlock the reward.

 A few fast answers before you act